Can EU keep Navalny safe as he 'defies' Putin?

 But Chizhov's spokesman told EUobserver that that was no longer a problem.

-"Though anti-Covid measures are still in place, I think from the technical point the general answer is: 'Yes'.
+"Though anti-Covid measures are still in place, I think, from a technical point of view, the general answer is: 'Yes'.
 At least, such a conclusion may be drawn from the fact that today the Saudi foreign minister is in Moscow for a working visit," the Russian spokesman said on Wednesday.

 "There is always an opportunity for a rapprochement," he added.